utensil/lol-model-format/README.md

 If any violation of anyone's copyright is spotted in this project, please contact utensilcandel at Google Mail.

-Some models might be included for Rspec testing, for now I'm using LOL's own model for testing, hopefully I can DIY some myself...
+Some models might be included for Rspec testing, for now I'm using LOL's own model for testing, hopefully I can DIY some later...

 Licence
 --------